sharduul/chalk/_posts/2017-3-28-angular2-form-validation.md

 <p *ngIf="loginForm.controls['username'].touched && loginForm.controls['username'].dirty && loginForm.controls['username'].invalid">Invalid</p>
 {% endhighlight %}

-The above "p" tag is the validation error I want to display when the field it invalid.
-But, notice the "ngIf" expression.
+The above `p` tag is the validation error I want to display when the field it invalid.
+But, notice the `ngIf` expression.

-*I am displaying the error only when the field is dirty, it is invalid and most importantly when the using is NOT "touching" it.
+*I am displaying the error only when the field is dirty, it is invalid and most importantly when the using is NOT `touching` it.
 That is when the user is not still typing.*

-I am handling the "touching" part in my "validateOnBlur" directive.
-I am setting the field to "untouched" when the user is still typing which hides the error message.
-And when the user has left the field I am setting that field to "touched".
+I am handling the `touching` part in my `validateOnBlur` directive.
+I am setting the field to `untouched` when the user is still typing which hides the error message.
+And when the user has left the field I am setting that field to `touched`.
 So now, if there are any validation errors those will be displayed on the field.

 ## Summary: